Canvasbird/GSoC-Ideas/wiki/GSoC_2021_Proposal_Template.md

-## GSoC 2021 Proposale Template
+## GSoC 2021 Proposal Template

-This template is for participant applying to Google Summer of Code.
+This template is for participants applying to Google Summer of Code.
 It is a very important step in the process.
 By working on this proposal you will have a clearer idea about the project and it will also give us a chance to get to know you.
 Please be realistic and honest while writing this proposal.

 You can also refer [Google's guide to Writing a Proposal](https://google.github.io/gsocguides/student/writing-a-proposal)